ministryofjustice/bichard7-next-audit-logging/README.md

 $ make test
 ```

-Where applicable, each project has tests that are run by Jest.
+Where applicable, each component has tests that are run by Jest.
 To run these, simply run `npm test` from within the relevant project folder.
 Projects may also have different test scripts that you can run with the following commands:

 - Run all tests - `npm test`
 - Unit tests - `npm run test:unit`